-Bright yellow and orange flowers, historically used for medicinal and culinary purposes, result from easy calendula care when growing this simple flower.
+Bright yellow and orange flowers, historically used for medicinal and culinary purposes, come from easy calendula care when growing this simple flower.
 Commonly called the pot marigold (Calendula officinalis), the calendula flower has long been a staple in British cottage gardens.
-Petals of the calendula flower are used in cooking and were used as yellow coloring in cheeses and butters in centuries past.
-When used in stews, broths and salads, petals of the calendula flower add a spicy taste similar to saffron to many dishes.
+Petals are used in cooking, and were used as yellow coloring in cheeses and butters in centuries past.
+When used in stews, broths and salads, these petals add a spicy taste similar to saffron to many dishes.

 While uses of calendula plants are diverse, growing calendula in the flower or herb garden is an optimum use of this attractive plant.
 Calendula plants are frost tolerant and somewhat cold hardy and add long-lasting color and beauty in a flower bed or container.